achristen/Meteobike/Utilities/SDCardCloning.md

 Cloning of a Raspberry PI formatted SD Card (Meteobike)
 ===============

 If you have a working system with SD card for one Meteobike, you may want to clone the SD-card to equip multiple systems the same way.
-The following procedure describes the cloning of a SD-Card for a Raspberry PI using a Mac and the `Terminal` program.
+The following procedure describes the cloning of a SD-Card for a Raspberry PI using on a Mac or another Unix system using the `dd` command.

 Insert the SD card in the card slot of your computer (or an adapter).

-Open `Terminal` on a Mac.
+Open the command line, in this example the `Terminal` on a Mac.
 Type `diskutil list` into the command line to see the current disks and partitions.

         imac:~ yourname$ diskutil list